Nampeyo 1 (unsigned)Culture:

 Nampeyo’s six Sikyatki Revival design strategies:

-While bowl 1993-04 can glibly be seen as a copy of the ancient Sikyatki bowl in the Peabody Museum, it is more accurate to say that the ancient bowl was an inspiring starting place for Nampeyo.
+While bowl 1993-04 can glibly be seen as a copy of the ancient Sikyatki bowl in the Peabody Museum, we have seen that it is more accurate to say that while some details of the Sikyatki design were directly copied by Nampeyo, the ancient bowl was also an inspiring starting place for changes that Nampeyo introduced into the design.
 Nampeyo was in her mid to late 40’s when she made bowl 1993-04.
 She had probably been making pottery for close to 35 years.
-I began this catalog entry by saying that bowl-1993-04 is a pivotal pot in this collection for two reasons: 1) It marks Nampeyo’s transition from Polacca ware and experimentation to settling into a Sikyatki Revival style that would make her famous and change the form of Hopi/Tewa and Hopi pottery.
+I began this catalog entry by saying that bowl-1993-04 is a pivotal pot in this collection for two additional reasons: 1) It marks Nampeyo’s transition from Polacca ware and experimentation to settling into a Sikyatki Revival style that would make her famous and change the form of Hopi/Tewa and Hopi pottery.
 2) The design on the ancient bowl taught Nampeyo design strategies that defined her later work and mark her as a genius.
 I’ve suggested several of these strategies already, but here will more systematically organize the discussion.

-In spite of its transitional nature of bowl 1993-04, most of the six strategies seen on Nampeyo’s later work are found on it:
+In spite of its transitional nature of bowl 1993-04, most of the six strategies are found on it:

 A tension between linear and curvilinear elements.

 The six large linear tails in the base and the six smaller tails on the “butterfly” design give a strong linear sensibility to this design.
-In contrast, the large brown-based sickle shape rising off the base and the smaller lighter unpainted sickle above it introduce a strong curvilinear motion, as does the less-obvious residual sickle between them.
+In contrast, the large brown-based sickle shape rising off the base and the smaller lighter unpainted sickle above it add strong curvilinear motion.
+The less-obvious residual sickle between them has a dual function: it adds to the curvilinear elements, but its motion also contradicts the motion of the two painted sickles that flank it and thus it adds adds additional tension to the design.

 A deliberate asymmetry of design

 By definition this design is not symmetric.
 There is no axis where it can be folded and have elements overlap.
 Notice also the extra intermediate design element in the three left feathers that emerge from the base, a small detail not shared by the three feathers to the right.
-For Nampeyo, her asymmetry is often subtle, perhaps subliminal for most viewers.
+For Nampeyo, such asymmetry is often subtle, perhaps subliminal for most viewers.
+These dissident elements throw an otherwise symmetric design off balance and create visual tension and energy.

 The use of color to integrate design elements